 Nevertheless, the abundance of Akkermansia, which are mucin-degrading bacteria, is positively correlated with the quantity of goblet cells.
-Highlight that metformin multiplies the number of goblet cells irrespective of the diet[5,35].
-Another study reported that treatment with A. muciniphila, which was identified from enterotype gut microbiota, improved metabolic parameters[34,36].
-Albeit, approximately 30% of patients report side-effects of metformin including diarrhea, nausea, vomiting and bloating, lactic acidosis.
+Studies have highlighted that metformin multiplies the number of goblet cells, irrespective of diet[5,35].
+Another study showed that treatment with A. muciniphila, which was identified from enterotype gut microbiota, improved metabolic parameters[34,36].
+Albeit, approximately 30% of patients report experiencing side effects with metformin, including diarrhea, nausea, vomiting, bloating, and lactic acidosis.

-GUT MICROBIOTA AND ALPHA-GLUCOSIDASE INHIBITORS
+GUT MICROBIOTA AND α-GIs

-Alpha-glucosidase inhibitors (α-GIs) are oral hypoglycemic antidiabetic drugs that postpone the digestion of carbohydrates, such as disaccharides and starch, in the small intestine, and reduce postprandial hyperglycemia[5], delay the absorption of glucose, therefore managing blood glucose levels and related complications.
+The α-GIs are oral hypoglycemic antidiabetic drugs that postpone the digestion of carbohydrates such as disaccharides and starch in the small intestine, and which reduce postprandial hyperglycemia[5] and delay the absorption of glucose, thereby managing blood glucose levels and related complications.
 To this class belong acarbose, voglibose (also naturally occurring in Streptomyces) and miglitol.
 Thus, α-GIs alter the nutrient sources of bacteria by segregating complex carbohydrates.

-Acarbose delays the enzymatic carbohydrates decaying in the small intestine and, thereby, diminishes postprandial hyperglycemia.
-Clinical studies have shown that acarbose significantly enhanced glycemic control and lowered known CVD risk factors, including triglycerides levels, body mass index, insulin levels, and systolic blood pressure[38-40].
+Acarbose delays the enzymatic carbohydrates decaying in the small intestine and thereby diminish postprandial hyperglycemia.
+Clinical studies have shown that acarbose significantly enhances glycemic control and lowers known CVD risk factors, including triglycerides’ levels, body mass index, insulin levels, and systolic blood pressure[38-40].
 The prominent mechanisms for this cardiovascular protective function are only partially understood, but they can be attributed to the ability of acarbose to neutralize oxidative stress by increasing H2 production in the gastrointestinal tract[38,41].
-Panwar et al[42] detected that Lactobacillus strains exert effects of glucosidase-inhibitors and regulate blood glucose responses to carbohydrates in vivo.
+Panwar et al[42] found that Lactobacillus strains exert effects of glucosidase-inhibitors and regulate blood glucose responses to carbohydrates in vivo.
 As mentioned above, SCFAs play a crucial role in diabetes.
-In individuals with impaired glucose tolerance acarbose was found to increase serum butyrate levels.
+In individuals with impaired glucose tolerance, acarbose was found to increase serum butyrate levels.
 The underlying mechanism for this effect might be that acarbose increases the fermentation of insoluble fibers in the colon.
 Interestingly, oral supplementation of butyrate was found to improve insulin sensitivity and increase energy expenditure by enhancing mitochondrial work in mice[38,43].
-To minimise the known gastrointestinal side effects of acarbose (e.g., flatulence, diarrhea, or abdominal cramps), drug was administered in small proportions.
-Zhang et al[39] compared treatment for T2D with acarbose and metformin and showed that both treatments notably increased GLP-1 concentration and decreased glucagon after 24 weeks.
-However, additional benefits of acarbose besides its anti-diabetic effect remain unknown.
+To minimize the known gastrointestinal side effects of acarbose (e.g., flatulence, diarrhea, or abdominal cramps), the drug was administered in small proportions.
+Zhang et al[39] compared treatment for T2D with acarbose and metformin and showed that both treatments notably increased GLP-1 concentration and decreased glucagon after 24 wk.
+However, additional benefits of acarbose besides its antidiabetic effect remain unknown.

 Acarbose is effective in lowering blood glucose level in patients with T2D by delaying the digestion of complex carbohydrates through the inhibition of pancreatic α-amylase and a variety of α-glucosides[38].
-Lately microbiota will ferment these carbohydrates, which will alter the composition of the intestinal microbiota.
-The features of gut microbiota in patients with prediabetes (before treatment) are the genera in abundance Bacteroides (belonging to Bacteroidetes) and Faecalibacterium (belong to Firmicutes).
+Later, microbiota will ferment these carbohydrates, which will alter the composition of the intestinal microbiota.
+The features of gut microbiota in patients with prediabetes (before treatment) are genera abundance of Bacteroides (belonging to Bacteroidetes) and Faecalibacterium (belonging to Firmicutes).
 The most plentiful phyla include Firmicutes (68.53% of all reads), Bacteroidetes (27.85% of all reads), Proteobacteria (1.98% of all reads), and Actinobacteria (0.98% of all reads)[38].